quinlanW/dbMisLoc/README.md

 ### Add data to MySQL database

 Firstly, you should create a database.
-Then, add data to the database by loading SQL file dbmisloc.sql
+Then, add data to the database by loading SQL file dbmisloc.sql.

+### Install Blast

+Visit **Blast.ncbi**(https://blast.ncbi.nlm.nih.gov/Blast.cgi) to download the Blast installer

 ### Start backend